tscanlin/developers.optimizely.com/src/content/samples/technology-integrations/4-offline.md

 ```
 /**
- * SEGMENT VALUES USING A COOKIE
+ * Segment values using a cookie.
  *
  * @return {String} a string that displays all the segments and their values in a list of query parameters
  */